frappierer/TimeTracker/README.md

 By following these steps, the application efficiently tracks your activities and logs them for easy review and time management.

+## More ideas you can deliver using the Boilerplate

+* **Productivity Tracke**r: Monitor and analyze your work habits to improve productivity.
+* **Parental Control App**: Keep track of children's screen time and activities.
+* **Security Surveillance**: Capture and analyze screen activity for security purposes.
+* **User Behavior Analysis**: Study user interactions with software for UX improvements.
+* **Remote Work Monitoring**: Track remote employees' screen activities for accountability.
+* **Educational Tools**: Monitor students' screen activities during online learning.
+* **Content Moderation**: Automatically detect and flag inappropriate content on screens.
+* **Health and Wellness App**: Track screen time to promote healthier digital habits.
+* **Customer Support Tool**: Analyze customer interactions with software for better support.
+* **Research and Development**: Use screen capture data for various research projects.

 ## Code Structure